richards94/DistanceCrop/README.md

 # DistanceCrop
-A pytorch implementation of DistanceCrop for Contrastive Learning
+A PyTorch implementation of DistanceCrop for Contrastive Learning

+The code will be released after the paper is accepted.